v-ravella/Vidur-s-Portfolio/README.md

 Please only use the contact me form for serious inquiries!

-This portfolio was created using a template made by Bedimcode Bedimcode reserves all rights to the template.
+This portfolio was created using a template made by Bedimcode.
+Bedimcode reserves all rights to the template.
 Follow their YouTube Channel here :https://www.youtube.com/channel/UCgkDs77BoEhMIgRUB4MKrtQ